-Superfoods such as chia seeds and flax seeds, a rich source of poly-unsaturated fatty acids (PUFAs) with omega-3 and omega-6 essential fatty acids, have been shown to have beneficial anticancer and anti-inflammatory effects.
+Superfoods such as chia seeds and flax seeds, a rich source of poly-unsaturated fatty acids (PUFAs) with omega-3 and omega-6 essential fatty acids, have been known to have anti-cancer and anti-inflammatory effects with many health benefits.
 However, excessive use of these superfoods such as chia-seeds and flax-seeds rich in linoleic acid could be harmful to gastric cancer patients by promoting cancer growth and spread, as highlighted by an NIH study.

 Linoleic Acid in Chia and Flax Seeds

 The easiest way for people to start feeling physically healthy is often through eating and snacking on healthy and organic foods.
 Through this, different societal trends and fads emerge which turn into an active lifestyle for many who can afford it.
 Superfoods such as chia seeds and flax seeds are gaining popularity for their multitude of health benefits including lowering the risk of heart disease, lowering blood sugar levels and many others.
 They are a rich source of polyunsaturated fatty acids (PUFAs) – omega-3 fatty acid, alpha linolenic acid (ALA) and omega-6 fatty acid, linoleic acid (LA) which are plant based fatty acids that are not produced by the body and must come from the diet.
 Since the use of chia and flax seeds as superfoods in the western diet has become a fad, more and more studies are being done on the potential effect that a high intake of alpha linolenic acid and linoleic acid can have on cancer patients.

 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

 Use of Chia Seed & Flax Seeds rich in Linoleic Acid in Gastric Cancer